Church Hospitality is not evangelism.

 How can the local church lower the barriers to hearing the message that will be proclaimed?

-Christian Hospitality is only one tool in the church’s ability to be evangelistic.
+Church Hospitality is only one tool in the church’s ability to be evangelistic.

 Hospitality is not the only tool and should not be confused with evangelism itself.